 ETFInvestor emphasizes:

 - Expense Ratio Analysis: Lower costs compound over decades.
-A 0.03% expense ratio versus 0.20% on a $100,000 portfolio is $170/year—nearly the cost of the newsletter itself.
+A 0.03% expense ratio versus 0.20% on a $100,000 portfolio is $170/year—less than the cost of the newsletter itself.

 - Tracking Error: How closely does the ETF actually follow its index?
 Some ETFs underperform their benchmarks by more than their expense ratio suggests.